 (ii) The implementation is executed according to Service Provider's binding applicable Enterprise Standards, based on the corresponding official technical directives and recommendations as well as legal provisions [2.3.3 (i)].
 These standards are subject to timely updates, depending on new or amended norms, Service Provider's 'Cybercrime Risk Report' [2.3.3 (i)], and on User reports [3.7].

 (i) Service Provider monitors and reports the current threats by increasing sophisticated cybercrime and its impact by published damages and statistics to check the efficiency of his risk-based prevention measures as a matter of due diligence and best practice.
-At present, over 93 percent of all fraud and damages is based on email with the most risky features 'HTML', 'links' and 'attachments' that are banned by the 'IT-Grundschutz-Kompendium' [2.3.3 (i)] on that score.
-Beside the obligatory due diligence to avoid any privacy infringements [2.3.3 (ii) / 3.1], it has to be considered that free email services are banned for each pure B2B platform like this website due to non-compliance with the binding unfair competition case-law [2.3.3 (v)] with potential cease and desist letter opportunity.
+At present, over 96 percent of all fraud and damages is based on email with the most risky features 'HTML', 'links' and 'attachments' that are banned by the 'IT-Grundschutz-Kompendium' [2.3.3 (i)] on that score.
+Beside the obligatory due diligence to avoid any privacy and trade secret laws infringements [2.3.3 (ii) and (iv) / 3.1] that requires the use of end-to-end encrypted email to comply with the applicable legal norms and prevailing case-law [2.3.1] and with the binding guidelines of the Official Decision Makers [2.3.1 (iii)], it has to be considered that free email services are banned for each pure B2B platform like this website due to non-compliance with the binding unfair competition case-law [2.3.3 (v)] with potential cease and desist letter opportunity.

-(ii) Due to the missing new 'ePrivacy Regulation (COM (2017) 10 final) (EU)' [2.1.2 / 4.1.3], the exclusion of consent as of 'Article 6 paragraph 1 subparagraph 1 point (a) GDPR (EU)' [4.1.2], and the possible high damages that might be judged as results from grossly negligent infringement against due diligence with predicate offense of money laundering, the current legal conditions of the former email-based plain information and reminder are under investigation with Service Provider's supervising Authorities, regarding the fact that nowadays email can be unrecognizably manipulated or completely faked.
-Thus, all current Service Provider's email are fakes with possible malware elements that (a) should NOT be opened but (b) documented by screenshot, if possible, and (c) deleted completely to prevent from damages.
+(ii) Due to the missing new 'ePrivacy Regulation (COM (2017) 10 final) (EU)' [2.1.2 / 4.1.3], the exclusion of consent as of 'Article 6 paragraph 1 subparagraph 1 point (a) GDPR (EU)' [4.1.2], and the possible high damages that might be judged as results from grossly negligent infringement against due diligence with predicate offense of money laundering, the current legal conditions of the former email-based plain information and reminder were under investigation with Service Provider's supervising Authorities, regarding the fact that nowadays email can be unrecognizably manipulated or completely faked, plain information and reminder email might be used if these are 'No Reply' for invitation of further communication via the secured Online Support Areas of the Stakeholders, and if these are without the risky features as per (i), but with unforgeable authentication characteristics.
+Thus, all current Service Provider's email without the authentication characteristics are still fakes with possible malware elements that (a) should NOT be opened but (b) documented by screenshot, if possible, and (c) deleted completely to prevent from damages.
 The Service Provider is grateful for information as fake email are relevant for IT & Data Security as well as for the trademark and enterprise reputation [2.3.3 (i) and (v) / 2.4.2 (ii)].

-3.2.1 The current active measures are Transport Layer Security-protected connections, secure eContact forms and the particularly secured, BSI Grundschutz-Kompendium-, EU GDPR-, and EU/DE Trade Secrets Directive/Law-compliant Online Supprt Portal for fast, secure, confidential, provable and high-performance realtime-exchange of business-related or legally relevant instant messages and documents with single-/multi-user conference chat and one-click multi-user document distribution:
+3.2.1 The current active measures are Transport Layer Security-protected connections, secure eContact forms and the particularly secured, BSI Grundschutz-Kompendium-, EU GDPR-, and EU/DE Trade Secrets Directive/Law-compliant Online Supprt Portal for fast, secure, confidential, provable and high-performance exchange of business-related or legally relevant instant messages and documents with single-/multi-user conference chat and one-click multi-user document distribution in real time:

-(ii) For indication, Service Provider's electronically transferred access-protected documents [3.3 / 4] shall be signed with e.g. 'ISAP Online Support Portal Download (QES equivalent)' for reference as legally considered equivalent to a qualified electronic signature with real-time date and time stamp of the transfer protocols, also valid for the embedded instant message, conference, team meeting and home office system for realtime chats, complex case clarifications with international Stakeholders and supervising Authorities, responsible Chamber, and competent Federation [2.3.1 (iii)], and for complete digital VAT and foreign trade investigations by tax and customs offices [1.2 / 1.3 / 3.3].
+(ii) For indication, Service Provider's electronically transferred access-protected documents [3.3 / 4] shall be signed with e.g. 'ISAP Online Support Portal Download (QES equivalent)' for reference as legally considered equivalent to a qualified electronic signature with real-time date and time stamp of the transfer protocols, also valid for the embedded instant message, conference, team meeting and home office system for realtime chats, complex case clarifications with international Stakeholders and supervising Authorities or/and responsible Chamber or/and competent Federation [2.3.1 (iii)], and for complete digital VAT and foreign trade investigations by tax and customs offices [1.2 / 1.3 / 3.3].

 3.2.2 Collectively, the aforementioned technical and organizational measures against malware, unauthorized third party access and manipulation, the offered secure communication capabilities mentioned under '4 Privacy Statement' prevent Stakeholders and Service Provider from unintended infringements against the applicable (inter)national Copyright, Data Protection, Business and Trade Secrets Protection and IT Security agreements, directives, regulations, laws and legally binding judgments [3.3 / 4 / 5.1] and result into compliance with the legal provision package of the EU directive and regulations '2002/58/EC'/'(COM (2017) 10 final) (EU)', '2009/136/EC', '(EU) 910/2014', '(EU) 2016/679', '(EU) 2016/680', '(EU) 2016/943', '(EU) 2016/1148' [2.1.2] for the implementation of the strategy for the European single market ESM with the target to increase the trust in the digital supplies and security by design and by default.